98 Random Acts of Kindness To Do With Your Child - Baby Chick

 6. Return Abandoned Carts at the Store

-It really grinds people’s gears when folks leave carts all over the parking lot instead of returning them where they need to go.
-Help the grocery store employees (and shoppers who need a cart) out by putting them back where they need to go.
+It really grinds people’s gears when folks leave carts all over the parking lot instead of returning them to where they belong.
+Help the grocery store employees (and shoppers who need a cart) out by returning them to where they belong.

 7. Give a Treat to Your Bank Teller